-"We are proud to bring ULTOMIRIS to patients suffering from this devastating disease less than a year after reporting our positive Phase 3 data," said John Orloff, M.D., Executive Vice President and Head of Research & Development at Alexion.
-"Immediate and complete C5 inhibition with ULTOMIRIS, sustained for eight weeks, can provide meaningful benefits for patients and their families.
-Based on the totality of our compelling data from the largest Phase 3 program ever conducted in PNH, we believe ULTOMIRIS has the potential to become the new standard of care for patients with
+"This critical milestone brings us one step closer to our goal of bringing ULTOMIRIS to patients with PNH in the EU," said John Orloff, M.D., Executive Vice President and Head of Research & Development at Alexion.
+"Immediate and complete C5 inhibition sustained for eight weeks can provide meaningful benefits for patients and their families.
+ULTOMIRIS has the potential to become the new standard of care for patients with PNH based on the totality of our Phase 3 data and the reduction from 26 infusions per year with SOLIRIS to only six or seven for ULTOMIRIS."